Fiamē Naomi Mataʻafa: 2021 constitutional crisis

-After the election, FAST negotiated with Tuala Iosefo Ponifasio about him either entering a coalition with FAST or joining the party altogether.
+After the election, FAST negotiated with Ponifasio about him either entering a coalition with FAST or joining the party altogether.
 Ponifasio agreed to join FAST on 21 April giving FAST 26 seats.
-However, a day before Ponifasio's announcement, the Samoan Electoral Commission announced that the 10% female quota in parliament had not been met.
+However, a day before his announcement, the Samoan Electoral Commission announced that the 10% female quota in parliament had not been met.
 An extra seat was added in parliament going to the HRPP, resulting in a hung parliament with both FAST and the HRPP deadlocked with 26 seats each.
 FAST decided to challenge the decision in court.
-On 3 May, Fiamē Naomi urged prime minister Tuila'epa to concede defeat.
+On 3 May, Mataʻafa urged Prime Minister Malielegaoi to concede defeat.

 On the evening of 4 May 2021, O le Ao Mamalu o le Malo (Head of State) Tuimalealiʻifano Vaʻaletoʻa Sualauvi II announced that new elections would take place on 21 May to resolve the deadlock.
-Fiamē and FAST opposed fresh elections, stating that the decision "pre-empts" the Supreme Court ruling on the extra parliamentary seat scheduled for 5 May.
+Mataʻafa and FAST opposed fresh elections, stating that the decision "pre-empts" the Supreme Court ruling on the extra parliamentary seat scheduled for 5 May.
 She has also said that the O le Ao o le Malo's call was "unconstitutional" as all options to break the deadlock had yet not been exhausted.
-On 5 May, Fiamē announced that FAST would challenge the decision in court.
+On 5 May, Mataʻafa announced that FAST would challenge the decision in court.

 On 17 May, the Supreme Court of Samoa ruled that the creation of a new seat was unconstitutional, giving FAST a majority in parliament.
-They subsequently overturned the voiding of the 9 April election results and declared that the call for a new election had no legal authority, and ordered parliament to convene within 45 days of the original polling.
-Thus paving way for FAST to form a new government and for Fiamē to assume the prime ministership.
+The court subsequently overturned the voiding of the 9 April election results and declared that the call for a new election had no legal authority, and ordered parliament to convene within 45 days of the original polling.
+Thus paving way for FAST to form a new government and for Fiamē to assume the Prime Ministership.

-From 24 May to 23 July 2021, her position as prime minister was disputed by Tuilaʻepa Saʻilele Malielegaoi who refused to concede power and locked her out along with her party's MPs from entering the legislative building, despite the ruling of the Supreme Court of Samoa.
+From 24 May to 23 July 2021, her position as Prime Minister was disputed by Tuilaʻepa Saʻilele Malielegaoi who refused to concede power and locked her out along with her party's MPs from entering the legislative building, despite the ruling of the Supreme Court of Samoa.
 Her party denounced the move as a "coup".
-In a tent in parliament's gardens, Mata'afa was sworn into office as Samoa's first female prime minister.
-The Federated States of Micronesia became the first country to recognize her as the legitimate Prime Minister of Samoa.
+Subsequently, in a tent in parliament's gardens, Mata'afa was sworn into office as Samoa's first female Prime Minister.
+The Federated States of Micronesia became the first country to recognise her as the legitimate Prime Minister of Samoa.
 Her government was also later recognised by Palau and the Marshall Islands.
-Tuila'epa accused Mata'afa of treason.
+Malielegaoi accused Mataʻafa of treason.

 On 23 July 2021 the Court of Appeal ruled that the swearing-in ceremony was constitutional and binding, and that FAST had been the government since 24 May.
-Three days later on the 26 July, Tuila'epa conceded defeat, ending the constitutional crisis.
+Three days later on the 26 July, Malielegaoi conceded defeat, ending the constitutional crisis.

-Police dismissed a complaint against Fiamē in March 2022.
-The complaint, filed in July 2021 by Tuilaepa, accused Fiamē of defamation.
+Police dismissed a complaint against Mataʻafa in March 2022.
+The complaint, filed in July 2021 by Malielegaoi, accused her of defamation.